haneefdm/modustoolbox/notes.md

 Some items may sound harsh but I jotted them down as I found them.
 Please ignore the tone.

+* I am using the .mtbLaunchConfigs to trigger a `make get_app_info`.
+Is there a better way?

 * Step 1: was to run `make get_app_info`
   * Can't rely on 'make' being found -- on Windows especially.
 The command above produces the required info but that is a chicken and egg situation
   * Even if did find a make, that might not be the make we want.
 Will/can any `make` work?